 The School of Health Sciences provides a stimulating learning experience, motivating and inspiring students to become critical thinkers and high-quality professionals who consider the public's health and wellbeing a priority.

-We offer a wide variety of opportunities for health professionals who wish to develop their professional practice and academic careers.
+We offer a wide variety of opportunities for health professionals who wish to develop their professional practice and academic careers, including postgraduate courses, single modules and study skills sessions.

-The second edition of this journal has recently been published by researchers from the centre for health research.
+The third edition of this journal has recently been published by researchers from the centre for health research.

 We develop mentors and practice placement educators who can confidently shape and manage learners' practice experiences.